bnb-chain/token-bind-tool/README.md

 ### Case 3

-Suppose you just want to deploy a BEP20 contract and transfer all token and ownership to your owner account, then you can try this command:
+Suppose you want to deploy a BEP20 contract and transfer all tokens and ownership to your owner account, then you can try this command:
 ```shell script
 ./build/token-bind-tool deployBEP20ContractTransferTotalSupplyAndOwnership --bep20-owner {bep20 owner} \
 --config-path {contract byte code path, refer to `script/contract.json`} --network-type {mainnet/testnet}
 ```

-## Refund rest BNB on temp account
+## Refund rest BNB on a temp account

 ```shell script
 ./build/token-bind-tool refundRestBNB --network-type {mainnet/testnet} --recipient {bsc account}